 HS562/CJ505 Human Rights Law & Policy 3 credits Human Rights Law and Policy explores the substance of human rights law in addition to theoretical and political considerations relevant to the subject.
-Students cover the concept of human rights and ethical issues related to use
+Students cover the concept of human rights and ethical issues related to use of human rights law, the structure of international and regional human rights protection and systems, sources of international human rights, and application at the state and local level.

-HS563/CJ555 Torture & State Violence 3 credits Violence perpetrated by state actors is the subject of this course, with a specific emphasis on torture and inhuman and degrading treatment.
-The course will explore (1) the definition and parameters of such violence; (2) decisionmaking by stakeholders related to legal or state-sanctioned violence; (3 social, political, and personal consequences of violence; and (4) community and state responses to past violence.
+HS563/CJ555 Torture & State Violence 3 credits

+Violence perpetrated by state actors is the subject of this course, with a specific emphasis on torture and inhuman and degrading treatment.
+The course will explore (1) the definition and parameters of such violence; (2) decision-making by stakeholders related to legal or state-sanctioned violence; (3 social, political, and personal consequences of violence; and (4) community and state responses to past violence.
 Two themes running through the course will be the social phenomenon of denial and a question whether the psychological concept of "just-world thinking" can be applied to societal understandings of a state's use of violence.
-Case studies will include the United States.
-Northern Ireland, Chile, Israel, Brazil, and Uruguay.
+Case studies will include the United States, Northern Ireland, Chile, Israel, Brazil, and Uruguay.